Chad Brown (poker player): Career

-Personal life and demise
+Personal life and death

 Brown resided in Los Angeles, California.
 In December 2007, he was engaged to Vanessa Rousso, also a professional poker player, with a wedding planned for 2009.
 He was twenty years her senior.
 However, after separating, they divorced in January 2012 but remained very close.

 In February 2011, he was diagnosed with liposarcoma and had a 10 lb tumor removed from his abdomen.
 Brown resumed his poker career until he was no longer physically able to compete.
 He underwent radiation therapy, chemotherapy and other conventional treatments as well as alternative therapy in Mexico.
 Just prior to his death, the World Series of Poker honored him by awarding him an honorary bracelet for his achievements in poker, but Brown was unable to make the ceremony due to his condition, so it was shipped to him so he could see and wear it before he died.

 Brown died on July 2, 2014, at age 52 in hospice care at Calvary Hospital in New York with his fiancée Stephanie Donahue by his side.